GBHI develops innovative, Interprofessional interventions

 Am I Eligible?

-The Atlantic Fellows Program at GBHI is an opportunity to elevate your dedication and contributions to brain health.
-Applicants should demonstrate a commitment to brain health and health care policy, as well as an ability to implement effective interventions in their home community and become a regional leader in brain health.
+The Atlantic Fellows for Equity in Brain Health program at GBHI is an opportunity to elevate your dedication and contributions to brain health.
+Applicants should demonstrate a commitment to brain health and health care policy, as well as an ability to implement effective interventions in their home community and to become a regional leader in brain health.

-GBHI welcomes expressions of interest from people living anywhere in the world and working in a variety of professions.
+GBHI welcomes applications from people living anywhere in the world and working in a variety of professions.
 Fellows are typically early and mid-career.
 At least one-half of Fellows will come from outside the US and Ireland, with an initial emphasis on Latin America and the Mediterranean.

 What are the Selection Criteria?